muhammadahmedzahid/portfolio/readme.md

 - Attended one of Pakistan's top universities, comparable to Harvard or MIT in the United States.
 - Possess around 3 years of industry experience, primarily in backend engineering roles.
 - Worked for nearly 2 years at Systems Limited, Pakistan's largest services-based company.
-- Joined Bazoom, the world's largest link-building company.
+- Joined HeyMedia, the world's largest link-building company.

 ## Skills